DAC (vehicle manufacturer): CN Series

-The CN series was an in house development of Autocamioane Brașov available since 1977.
-The CN is available with 4x4, 6x6 and 8x8 wheel configurations and 3 to 10 ton cargo capacity.
-The CN Series feature a rectangular shaped all-metal cab with horizontally grooved doors and side panels, flat front end and a sloping hinged windshield.
-Vehicles are equipped with license built MAN D2156 6-cylinder diesel engines and a 5- or 6 -speed transmission, 2-speed transfer case, wheel planetary gear drives, wheels with lockable differentials, dual airbrakes, power steering and a 24-volt electrical devices.
+The CN series was an in-house development of Autocamioane Brașov, available from 1977.
+It was offered with 4×4, 6×6 and 8×8 wheel configurations and 3 to 10 tonne cargo capacity.
+The series featured a rectangular all-metal cab with horizontally grooved doors and side panels, a flat front end and a sloping hinged windshield.
+Vehicles were equipped with licence-built MAN D2156 six-cylinder diesel engines and a five- or six-speed transmission, two-speed transfer case, wheel planetary gear drives, lockable differentials, dual air brakes, power steering and 24-volt electrical equipment.

-In the Romanian Army, the DAC 665T has been and continues to be used as a transport vehicle, an artillery tractor, and a chassis for mounting specialized superstructures.
-In addition to the DAC 665T (6x6) truck, the factory also produced a “shortened” version, the DAC 444T (4x4), with an off-road payload capacity of 2.5 tons.
+In addition to the DAC 665T (6×6), the factory produced a shortened version, the DAC 444T (4×4), with an off-road payload capacity of 2.5 tonnes.

+Military vehicles

+DAC produced a range of high-mobility military trucks that entered service with the Romanian Armed Forces and were exported.